matibilkis/vans/README.md

 ## Some ideas for the future
 <ul>
-<li> In case that it is desired to limit the circuit's depth, a simple way out it's to just limit it: don't allow new identity resolutions that would make the circuit longer than a certain threshold. </li>
+<li> In case that it is desired to limit the circuit's depth, a simple way out is to just limit it: do not allow new identity resolutions that would make the circuit longer than a certain threshold. </li>

-<li> In case that we want to scale the algorithm up (in terms of qubits), we can think on increase the number of identity resolutions added per VANS step </li>
+<li> In case that we want to scale the algorithm up (in terms of number of qubits), we can think on increasing the number of identity resolutions added per VANS step </li>

 <li> If many cores are available, it sounds reasonable to parallelize the VQE in the batched approximation of noisy channels.
-I do remember Arthur Pesah mentioning this greatly improves the speed of TFQ. </li>
+I do remember Arthur Pesah mentioning that this greatly improves the speed of TFQ on VQE. </li>

 <li> Although the whole idea of VANS is quite simple, it serves as a nice way to generate datasets of approximate-ground-state-preparing circuits of the corresponding hamiltonians.
 This opens the door to play with machine learning methods.
-For instance one try to see if there's some correlation between the discovered circuits and the hamiltonian parameters. </li>
+For instance one try to see if there's some correlation between the discovered circuits and the hamiltonian parameters, or just if some pattern can be found. </li>
 </ul>

 ## Things that are patched and better solutions are welcome